Learn how to record bounced or NSF checks from customers in QuickBooks Desktop for Windows and Mac.

 Option 1: Use the Record Bounced Check feature

-- From the Customers menu select Customer Center.
+- Go to Customers, then select Customer Center.

 - Select Transactions tab, then choose Received Payments.